PjotrBrunain/FlowFields/README.md

 ![2000Agents100x100](https://github.com/PjotrBrunain/FlowFields/blob/main/Images/2000Agents100x100.gif?raw=true)

 Keep in mind these measurements are dependent on the physics calculations of the framework I use aswell.

-## Conclusion

-The use of FlowFields can be really usefull in places where a lot of agents need to be directed to a certain point.
-The fact that you can use them in combination with different steering behaviors makes for a really good and versatile way to steer agents around.
-Especially with other (maybe better) collision calculations and more optimized code this can go really far.

 ## Sources